brendan3900/Sorting-Objects/README.md

 # Sorting-Objects-Cplusplus
 Creating classes, class inheritance, reading data from external text files, sorting lists of pointers, dynamic memory allocation, displaying data in tabular format.

+section01.txt is the text file being read by the program.

 Summary of Approach